swiftlang/swift-evolution/proposals/0337-support-incremental-migration-to-concurrency-checking.md

 ### A "concurrency epoch"

 If the evolution of a given module is tied to a version that can be expressed in `@available`, it is likely that there will be some specific version where it retroactively adds concurrency annotations to its public APIs, and that thereafter any new APIs will be "born" with correct concurrency annotations.
-We could take advantage of this by allowing the module to specify a "concurrency a particular version when it started ensuring that new APIs were annotated and automatically applying `@preconcurrency` to APIs available before this cutoff.
+We could take advantage of this by allowing the module to specify a particular version when it started ensuring that new APIs were annotated and automatically applying `@preconcurrency` to APIs available before this cutoff.

 This would save maintainers from having to manually add `@preconcurrency` to many of the APIs they are retroactively updating.
 However, it would have a number of limitations: